top of page

 3 Focuses for Teaching Place Value

 Learning about place value is very important in school, especially in the upper elementary grades.
 It is best for students to have a concrete understanding of place value and what it means, even when just discussing a simple example of tens and ones so that by the time students are learning about higher numbers in the thousands and above, they have a very clear understanding of place value and what it means.
-All three of the below focuses are introduced in my 4th grade place value digital notebook!
+All three of the below focuses are taught in my Place Value Unit Bundle!

 Place vs. Value